SebastianJitaru29/innovatiespotte-technical-assignment/README.md

   - The database schema was created using the `init.sql` file, which contains the SQL commands to create the `companies` and `normalized_companies` tables and also inserted some test companies.
   - The `init.sql` file was mounted to the `/docker-entrypoint-initdb.d/` directory in the PostgreSQL container, such that the schema is created when the container starts.
   - The database connection variables were defined in the `.env` file to ensure secure docker container. (should be in the gitignore file but for this assignment it is included as demonstration)
+  - Subjectiveley decided to manually load .env instead of third-party libraries such as dotenv.
   ![alt text](figures/image5.png)
   ![alt text](figures/image6.png)